Game Intelligence: Theory and Computation: Abstract

 \section{Abstract}

-In this note, I introduce a new framework called $n$-person games with \textit{partial knowledge}, in which players have only limited knowledge about the aspects of the game---including actions, outcomes, and other players.
-For example, playing an \textit{actual} game of chess is a game of partial knowledge.
-To analyze these games, I introduce a set of new concepts and mechanisms for measuring the intelligence of players, with a focus on the interplay between human- and machine-based decision-making.
-Specifically, I introduce two main concepts: firstly, the \textit{Game Intelligence} (GI) mechanism, which quantifies a player's demonstrated intelligence in a game by considering not only the game's outcome but also the ``mistakes'' made during the game according to the reference machine's intelligence.
-Secondly, I define \textit{gaming-proofness}, a practical and computational concept of strategy-proofness.
-The GI mechanism provides a practicable way to assess players and can potentially be applied to a wide range of games, from chess and backgammon to AI systems.
-To illustrate the GI mechanism, I apply it to an extensive dataset comprising over a million moves made by top chess Grandmasters.
-JEL: C72, D80, C88
+In this paper, I formalize intelligence measurement in games by introducing mechanisms that assign a real number---interpreted as an intelligence score---to each player in a game.
+This score quantifies the ex-post strategic ability of the players based on empirically observable information, such as the actions of the players, the game's outcome, strength of the players, and a reference oracle machine such as a chess-playing artificial intelligence system.
+Specifically, I introduce two main concepts: first, the \textit{Game Intelligence} (GI) mechanism, which quantifies a player's intelligence in a game by considering not only the game's outcome but also the ``mistakes'' made during the game according to the reference machine's intelligence.
+Second, I define \textit{gamingproofness}, a practical and computational concept of strategyproofness.
+To illustrate the GI mechanism, I apply it to an extensive dataset comprising over a billion chess moves, including over a million moves made by top 20 grandmasters in history.
+Notably, Magnus Carlsen emerges with the highest GI score among all world championship games included in the dataset.
+In machine-vs-machine games, the well-known chess engine Stockfish comes out on top. \textit{JEL Codes}: C72, C60, C81